wanjas/react-use-url-state/packages/core/README.md

-# react-url-router
+# react-use-url-state

 Connect and control your React components' state with the URL.

 ## 🚧 TODO

 > It's WIP.
 Not ready for use yet.
 Examples, docs, and tests are coming this year.
 > Before stable release (v1), the API may change significantly.

 * Next.js page/app routers without polling support